 2. Install the support bracket

-Most ceiling fan kits will come with their own support bracket, but some do not.
+Most ceiling fan light kits will come with their own support bracket but some do not.
+This will be attached to the ceiling joist.
 Look at the box and check the section that lists all of the contents.
 If you do not see a support bracket there, purchase one that will work for that model.
 It should be listed on the box.
 If you have any questions, be sure to ask someone who works at the store you are at.
 They will be able to help you.

 4. Hook up the wiring